 California Employment Law Attorneys

 I'm San Francisco employment law attorney Stephen M. Murphy.
-I represent people who have experienced harassment at work.
-I see my job as trying to right that wrong, which usually involves seeking compensation from your employer.
+I represent people with disabilities who have been denied leave, employment, a promotion, a reasonable accommodation or other job benefits.
+My clients come to me to try to right that wrong, which usually involves seeking compensation.

-What Should I Do if I Am Harassed at Work?
+What Should I Do if I Experience Disability Discrimination at Work?

 Free Attorney Consultation

-For more information about employment harassment or to consult San Francisco employment harassment attorney Stephen M. Murphy, call 415-986-1338 or fill out the contact form on this website.
+For more information about disability discrimination or to consult San Francisco disability discrimination lawyer Stephen M. Murphy, call 415-986-1338 or fill out the contact form on this website.